dionach/FlashSec/README.md

 The script expects a *url* parameter pointing to the vulnerable site, i.e.: http://example.com/Crossdomain.swf?url=http://victim.com/protectedResource

 - BrowserCookies.as and Index.as:
-Script written in Action Script to *read the cookies* of the website where the file is hosted at using flash.
+Script written in Action Script to _read the cookies_ of the website where the file is hosted at using flash.
-To compile just download the FLEX SDK (available at http://www.adobe.com/devnet/flex/flex-sdk-download.html) and use *mxmlc* (make sure both files are in the same folder):
+To compile just download the FLEX SDK (available at http://www.adobe.com/devnet/flex/flex-sdk-download.html) and run _mxmlc_ (make sure both files are in the same folder):

 ```
 $ ./mxmlc Index.as